rpazyaquian/line-server/README.md

 ## How to Build and Run

 Clojure projects generally use [Leiningen](http://leiningen.org/) as a build tool, dependency manager, and development environment.
 Thus, **building and running this application requires Leiningen to be installed**.
+On OSX, [Homebrew](https://github.com/Homebrew/homebrew) can install Leiningen for you via `brew install leiningen`.
 After installation, the application can be built and run simply by invoking the requisite `lein` commands. `build.sh` and `run.sh` are provided, but assume that Leiningen is already installed.

 To build dependencies: `lein deps`.